Soft Optimal Stop For 99% Guarantee

 - else pick the last one

-So the differences with the Optimal Stop are:
+So the differences with the Secretary Problem are:

-- in the problem & evaluation: for a given threshold, we repeat a simulation many times and look at the score of the lowest 1% percentile (instead of "percentage that picked the true best one").
+- in the problem & evaluation: for a given value of the cutoff N_EXPLORE, we repeat a simulation many times and look at the score of the lowest 1% percentile (instead of "percentage that picked the best candidate").

 - in the solution: introduced a soft_factor